Negrini085/PhotoNim/docs/roadmap/camera.md

     <span style="color: blue; font-size: 24px;"> HdrImage </span>
 </div>

-The images we are interested in are matrices of pixels, each of which has its own color.
+The images we are interested in are matrices of pixels.
 The most logical way to define high dynamic range (HDR) images in our code is as a sequence of colors.

 ```nim
 type HdrImage* = object